 Another subgroup of antioxidants, polyphenols are plant-based micronutrients that are jam-packed with antioxidant power.
 In the skin care world, you'll find polyphenols derived from things like green tea, pomegranate, and red wine.

-Studies have found that topical application of polyphenols can help repair skin, protect it from sun damage, and even reverse signs of skin aging (like dark spots, fine lines, and wrinkles).
-When used in combination with sunscreen, green tea polyphenols, specifically, have has been shown to have an ultraprotective effect against UV rays and subsequent photodamage.
+Studies have found that topical application of polyphenols can help repair skin, protect it from sun damage, and even reverse signs of skin aging11 (like dark spots, fine lines, and wrinkles).
+When used in combination with sunscreen, green tea polyphenols, specifically, have has been shown to have an ultraprotective effect against UV rays12 and subsequent photodamage.

 Rebecca Dancer is a beauty and lifestyle writer who obtained a print and digital journalism degree from the Annenberg School for Communication and Journalism at the University of Southern California.
 She’s worked at and contributed to various print and digital publications, including Byrdie, Allure, Brides, Teen Vogue, Beauty Independent, Shape, SELF, and Women's Wear Daily.